 In addition, the program may also provide time-limited payments to third parties (e.g., landlords, utility companies, moving companies, and licensed child care providers) if these payments help Veteran families stay in or acquire permanent housing on a sustainable basis.

-Assists individuals and families quickly regain stability in permanent housing after experiencing a housing crisis or homelessness.
-The Center uses its ESG funding for Homelessness Prevention and Rapid Re-Housing: both components fund housing relocation and stabilization services (including rental application fees, security deposits, utility deposits or payments, last month’s rent and housing search and placement activities).
+Assists individuals and families in quickly regaining stability in permanent housing after experiencing a housing crisis or homelessness.
+The Center uses its HSP funding for Homelessness Prevention and Rapid Re-Housing: both components fund housing relocation and stabilization services ( security deposits, utility deposits or payments, rental arrears and housing search and placement activities).
 Funds may also be used for short- or medium-term rental assistance for those who are at-risk of becoming homeless or transitioning to stable housing.